To view this content, buy the book! 😃🙏

 We’ll be using Apollo’s hooks API.
 For an older version of this chapter that uses Apollo’s render prop and higher-order component APIs or the Apollo Client 2.* cache API, see version r5 of the Guide:

 We recommend Apollo for its flexibility, ease of use, documentation, and ecosystem.
 The main alternative is Relay, which is more opinionated—it requires fragments colocated with components, specific ways of working with errors, and a certain format for the server schema, including Nodes, universally unique ids, connections for pagination, and mutation structure.
 It also requires use of the Relay compiler.
-For more info on these differences, check out this post.
+For more info on these differences, check out this Twitter thread and this post.